intentionally-left-nil/py_dependency_investigation/README.md

    - Modifying pip's metadata has no effect
    - Conda continues to enforce the original constraints
    - Highlights the more robust nature of conda's package tracking

+## Scenario 5 - Conda then Pip Installation

+`make scenario5`

+Demonstrates how pip interacts with conda-installed packages:

+1. First installs `dep-plain` using conda
+2. Then attempts to install the same package using pip
+3. Shows that pip:
+   - Detects the existing conda installation
+   - Recognizes the package is already present
+   - No-ops instead of reinstalling

+## Scenario 5a - Pip then Conda Installation

+`make scenario5a`

+Shows how conda handles pip-installed packages:

+1. First installs `dep-plain` using pip
+2. Then attempts to install using conda
+3. Demonstrates that conda:
+   - Ignores the pip-installed package
+   - Installs its own version over it
+   - Takes precedence over the pip installation
+   - Highlights the potential for conflicts when mixing package managers

 # How it works: Pip/Pypi